AriFordsham/GHCWiki/type-functions-status.md

   - Test whether this works (it basically disables the refinement mechanism without deleting it)
   - In `TcUnify`, make all occurs checks more elaborate.
 They should only **defer** if the checked variable occurs as part of an argument to a type family application; in other cases, still fail right away.
   - `TcGadt.tcUnifyTys` can now probably be replaced again by the non-side-effecting unifier that was in `types/Unify.hs` (recover from previous repo states).
+1. Emit a warning if there are two *identical* type instances.

 **Current:**